 - 50 g sultanas

-- 2 tbsp sweet wine optional, brandy or rum
+- 2 tablespoon sweet wine optional, brandy or rum

 - 250 g biscuit crumbs I used a mixture of100g amaretti biscuits and 150g digestive biscuits